gwyatt40/Intermediate-Arduino/README.md

 ## Potentiometers

 ### Description
 We had to use the LCD Backpack again for this assignment, but with a new goal of using a potentiometer to change the brightness of an LED and having the LCD screen display its value.
+I dealt with wiring up and coding for the LED potentiometer control first.
+I used a code I found online which effectively converted the potentiometer value into a brightness that could be written by the LED.
+I then wired up the LED to potentiometer circuit and double checked the code.
+After I had made sure that the code was correct, I added an LCD-backpack setup to the circuit and added appropriate LCD libraries and setup functions to the code.
+Then I wrote to the LCD the same thing that the serial monitor had been printing in the original code.

 ### Code
 [Potentiometer Code](https://github.com/gwyatt40/Intermediate-Arduino/tree/master/Potentiometer)